mailerking/mail_spoof/README.md

 ---------------------------------------------------------------------------------------------------------------

-‼ **WALLET STEALER BOT (TRUST WALLET, METAMASK AND MORE)** ‼
+‼ **SEND BULK MAILS** ‼

 ---------------------------------------------------------------------------------------------------------------

-● You cannot run the bot using the .py code from this repository.
-This requires the full version of the bot. ❗

-● DM me from Telegram (https://t.me/awakenn0) if you want to buy full version of the bot. 📭
+● DM me from Telegram (https://t.me/minerioso) if you want to buy full version of the bot. 📭

 ● Prices are negotiable. 👍

 ---------------------------------------------------------------------------------------------------------------

-✅ Works for all wallets!

-✅ BSC, ETH, BTC and MORE BLOCKCHAINS!

 ✅ Works with the speed of light!

-✅ 2048 WORDS used for secret phrases!

 ✅ Cheap Prices!

 ✅ Easy to run!

-✅ 100% Automatic!
+✅ Hit inbox!